-The Wilbur Mayhew Building can house up to 14 researchers (2-4 bunks/room) with full kitchen and shower facilities.
+Dorm rooms, a kitchen/common room, 2 restrooms with showers, and separate lab rooms comprise the facilities at Boyd Center.
+The Wilbur Mayhew Building can house up to 14 researchers (2-4 bunks/room).
 All of the facilities at Boyd Center have wireless internet connectivity and cell phone reception.

 Fees to stay at the dorm are minimal: